yogensia/VSCodeSearchWPDocs/README.md

 ### Configuration

+- `searchwpdocs.cssTheme`: Choose between several themes to style the documentation when it is showed in a tab inside VSCode.
+- `searchwpdocs.openResultsInTab`: Enabled by default, it shows the documentation in a tab inside VSCode.
+If it is disabled, documentation will open in your browser instead.
+- `searchwpdocs.showOnSideTab`: Allows you to specify whether you want documentation to open on a side panel or as a regular tab.
+You can of course drag and drop the tab after it opens and rearrange it as you like.
-You can use the setting `searchwpdocs.site` to change the url to use for the search.
-The text you have selected will be appended to the url.
+- `searchwpdocs.site`: Change the url to use for the search when the word isn't recognized by the extension.
+The text you have selected will be appended to the url specified here.
 With this setting you can choose it you can choose if you want to search in the [Developer Reference](https://developer.wordpress.org/reference/) site, in the good old [Codex](https://codex.wordpress.org/), or other sites like [QueryPosts](https://queryposts.com/).

 ## Known Issues

-- The extension relies on Google's "I'm feeling lucky" functionality when searching the new WP Developer Resource.
-This allows retrieving the function page directly instead of opening a search results page, but it also adds an element of unpredictability.
-I have had no issues so far with it though.
-If you find an issue let me know by posting it on [github](https://github.com/yogensia/VSCodeSearchWPDocs/issues).
+- If a word is not found in the internal dictionary, the extension will rely on Google's "I'm feeling lucky" functionality to show the best guess match, so results might be less accurate in that case.
+This should rarely happen when searching for functions and hooks.

+- When showing results in VSCode, only results from the [Developer Reference](https://developer.wordpress.org/reference/) site will be shown.
+Other documentation sources such as the Codex are not available in this mode.

-- If you set the search to the WordPress Codex, some functions will still redirect to the new Developer Resource site.
+- If you set the search site in settings to the WordPress Codex, some functions will still redirect to the new Developer Resource site.
 This is out of the control of this extension, as the Developer Resource is meant to replace the older Codex site.

 ## Roadmap